prashanthprabhu24/GarageX/OS/Level 3/Algorithms/Books/1/README.txt

 Not enough for mastering competitive programming or research-level algorithms, but perfect as a launchpad.

 🔍 Knowledge Gained: Where I Stand after reading this book Audience Group	:           Rank (out of 100)	:    Comment General Population	        🥉 5th	               Most people don’t know algorithms.This book gives you a significant edge.
 UG CS Students (B.Tech)	    ⚖️ 60th	               Matches 1st–2nd year level knowledge.
 Some will know more, some less.
 PG CS Candidates (M.Tech)	  🧠 98th	               They usually know much more, especially in design and analysis.
 PhD CS Candidates	          🧠 100th	             This is pre-school level for them.
 They’re doing research on complex problems.
 SDE (Entry-Level)	          👨‍💻 60th	               This book covers basics needed for interviews and junior roles.
 Senior SDEs	                👨‍🔧 85th	               Seniors work on scalable systems, performance, and architecture.
 FAANG Lead Engineers	      🧠 100th	             Way beyond — this book would be nostalgic for them.

 🛣️ What's Next?
 This is just the beginning of my Algorithm journey.
-I'm progressing through more advanced books covering Stay tuned for those repositories.
+I'm progressing through more advanced books.
+Stay tuned for those repositories.